plone/plonetheme-preloader/README.md

 Files (HTML, CSS) are overrided according their path (if the custom theme provides `css/style.css` it will override `css/style.css` from the default theme).

+The custom theme can be provided as a local folder, or as a remote Plone backend.

 ## Usage

 ``` console
 npm install https://github.com/pyrenees/plonetheme-preloader.git
 ```

+### Local folder
 In webpack.config.js:

 ``` javascript